isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

  After twelve years, Mr. M., who had retired from the kindergarten, visited me at Tokyo Colony.
 The receptionist told me about his visit, and when I invited him into the meeting room, he suddenly put his hands on the floor and cried.

 “It has been a long time.
 I really wanted to meet you and apologize.
 I was very sorry for you.
 We should have been more resolute then.
 There is no regret enough.
 I know I hurt Ryo's heart.
 I couldn't refuse the demands of some of the parents...
 I am ashamed of it.
-I will regret it for the rest of my life.
+I will regret it for the rest of my life."

  Two faces that opposed Ryo's entry into the nursery overlapped with Mr. M., who bowed his head in front of me.

  Yui, our daughter who was born three years later, had no problem using the same nursery.
 Later, it was expanded to accommodate the growing number of users.

-“There were only two days left in 1972.
+There were only two days left in 1972.
 Akiko stared intensely at one point of the celling.

  “Dad, let's go and see the Holly House that has just been finished.
 I am moving into Holly House no matter what happens!”